 - And, finally, Boron (B) is, according to the aforementioned FAO report: “like the mortar in a brick wall, the bricks being the cells of growing parts such as tips… Key roles of B relate to: (i) membrane integrity and cell-wall development, which affect permeability, cell division and extension; and (ii) pollen tube growth, which affects seed/fruit set and, hence, yield.”

-All of this having been said, the last question is: how to ensure that all micronutrients and macronutrients are present in the soil, in the necessary quantities, and without bombarding it in such a way that most of it gets washed away or that it’s too much and kills your plants?
+All of this having been said, the last question is: how to ensure that all Micronutrients For Plant and macronutrients are present in the soil, in the necessary quantities, and without bombarding it in such a way that most of it gets washed away or that it’s too much and kills your plants?
 Well, that is an issue for our last article in this series.
 Happy growing!